Search Distributions |

 Important Note |

-Please note that we have put together a series of common search results for people looking for distributions that are beginner friendly, offer UEFI support, Secure Boot support, do not use systemd or that have a Raspberry Pi edition.
+Please note that we have put together a series of common search results for people looking for distributions that are beginner friendly, support Secure Boot, do not use systemd, or have a Raspberry Pi edition.
 Clicking any of the above links will take you immediately to the appropriate search results.

 If you are looking for an article, tutorial or feature, please use our